 4:517 if a man has two wives and two witnesses testify that he divorced a specific one of them, but don’t know which one and forget her name, then their testimony doesn’t count.
 And if they testify that he divorced one of them triple but cant say which one, by qiyas should be equal, but by istiḥsān we say this testimony valid and the divorce has to fall on one of the wives.

+4:537 if woman is on deathbed then apostates or joins dar harb before 3idda over, by istiḥsān husband still gets inheritance.

+4:551 abandon qiyas and take istiḥsān.
+If woman tells husband triple divorce me for 1000, and he divorces her thrive but at different times but in same majlis, that he should only get 1/3 of 1000, but we abandon qiyas here and go istiḥsān that he has full 1000.

 4:574 if you say if you love me you’re divorced, or anything having to do with feelings, then you just believe whatever she says she feels.
 So if she says it in a sitting where divore could fall on her then you believe her and divorce occurs.
 And by qiyas he doesn’t have to believe her.
 But we take the istiḥsān here.

+4:592 if husband says to wife choose between your family and marriage, and she says I choose my family, and husband meant by that divorce, by qiyas that’s not a divorce, but abandon qiyas here and by istiḥsān it counts.

+4:592 above premise, if choice was for a specific family member it doesn’t count.
+But istiḥsān that if she says mom or dad, or choose herself, then it does count.

 5:18 if a man buys his father intending to free him to expiate from his dhihar then its ok by istiḥsān

 Parallel to something above